Lexicon

 WordForm

-There can be many WordForm objects corresponding to a LexiconEntry and many LexiconEntry objects for a WordForm.
+There can be many WordForm objects that correspond to a single LexiconEntry.
+There can also be many LexiconEntry objects that correspond to a single WordForm.

 {